byimaan/Bchat/packages/database/SetupGuidelines.md

     const client = new PrismaClient();

-[5] Optimize and figuring out the scripts
+5. Optimize and figuring out the scripts
     // Till here we have reuseable '@repo/db' pacakge
     // But our db:generate scripts are not optimized yet.

-    <-- Imoportant -!>
+    > <-- Imoportant -!>
-    // --> Suppose a new developer comes in your team andnot aware of that we have to run turbo db:generate before running 'turbo dev' they will get errros
+    **Suppose a new developer comes in your team andnot aware of that we have to run turbo db:generate before running 'turbo dev' they will get errros**

     // SO in order to automate this process we will add a script dependency.
     // .turbo.json